I debated for months as to whether or not I should include a section of

 "Harvester" (a type of farm machinery), and three kits

-that include a battery/light module!!!
+that include a battery/light module (the Lazer kits)!

 These three kits include a battery module with two LR41 batteries and a flashing RGB LED.